Getting to The Big Raise

 A: Everyone will sleep in twin rooms i.e. two people per room in separate beds.
 Some of the beds are doubles; some are singles.
-We recommend that you bring earplugs in case someone snores and an eye mask if you are sensitive to light.
+We recommend that you bring earplugs in case someone snores.

 Q: Can I sleep outside in a tent?

-A: Yes, of course, but we don’t recommend it between October and April!
-In summer we can offer you a place in a collective tent (or you can bring your own tent), a camping mattress, a pillow and a pillowcase.
+A: Yes.
+From June to September we can offer you a place in a collective tent (or you can bring your own tent), a camping mattress, a pillow and a pillowcase.
 You’ll need to bring a sleeping bag.

 Q: Do I need to bring a duvet, a pillow, sheets or a towel?

-A: We’ll provide duvets, pillows, sheets and towels.
+A: We’ll provide duvets, pillows and sheets.
+Please bring your own towel.